 How gambling in Victoria is changing over time

-Research suggests fewer Victorians are gambling today than a decade ago, but many of those who are gambling are doing it more often and spending more.
+Research suggests that fewer Victorians are gambling today than a decade ago, but the occurrence of problem gambling remains consistent.

 How many Victorians are at risk of problem gambling?

 In 2018–19, 59.2 per cent of Victorian adults were non-problem gamblers.

 Low-risk gamblers accounted for 6.7 per cent of the adult population – or around 329,153 people.
 They would fill the Melbourne Cricket Ground (MCG) more than three times.

 Moderate-risk gamblers accounted for 2.4 per cent of the adult population – or about 118,004 people.

 Around 36,123 people – or 0.7 per cent of Victorian adults – experienced problem gambling.

 Men were significantly more likely than women to be problem gamblers, moderate-risk gamblers and low-risk gamblers.
 Conversely, women were significantly more likely to be classified as non-problem gamblers.

 People experiencing problem or moderate-risk gambling were most likely to be aged 18–24 or 55–65, while people aged 75 or above were least likely to experience problem gambling.